sgkertsos/predict-house-price/README.md

 ### Notes

-#### Access streamlit container terminal
+#### Access docker container terminal
-First you have to find the streamlit container id.
+First you have to find the docker container id.

 Type:

 ```console
 docker ps
 ```
-and note the streamlit container id, eg 68967bc26fc0
+and note the container id, eg 68967bc26fc0

 Copy the container id and then type:

 ```console
 docker exec -it 68967bc26fc0 bash
 ```
-You are now in the **/app** folder and you are ready to interact with the application files, eg take a look at the **test.csv** file mentioned earlier.
+You are now in the **/app** folder and you are ready to interact with the application files.
+If for example you are in the Gunicorn/Flask container, you can take a look at the **test.csv** file mentioned earlier.